Suchada-pae/my-first-project/README.md

    #### - Logo

-   You can see a picture of the latest album of the Script "Freedom Child" that I chose to add on at the top of the website page in a header area as a logo of the website page.
-I chose this picture because I realize that when the fans of the Script see this website, they would know right away that this is the Script's website.
-To make this appear on the screen, I used this code on html:
+You can see a picture of the latest album of the Script "Freedom Child" in which I added it on at the top of the website page in the header area as a logo.
+I chose this picture because I realize that when the fans of the Script see this picture, they would know right away that this website belongs to the Script, Irish rock band.

+- To make this appear on the screen; I used this code on html:

         <header class="contain-fluid">
             <div class="row">